laibajaved880/week2/README.md

 - Exception handling
 - File I/O
 - Object-Oriented Programming (OOP)
-- ⚙Module usage and script structure
+- Module usage and script structure
 All scripts are self-contained, executable, and annotated with clear inline comments to enhance understanding.